Pune district: Pune district under Shivaji and the Mughals

-During the late 1640s and 1650s, Shivaji controlled the Pune district and beyond.
-Rajgad was his seat of government until his 1674 coronation.

 During the 1660s, the Mughals under Aurangzeb began paying attention to Shivaji.
 Pune and the region's forts frequently changed hands between the Mughals and Shivaji.
 In the Treaty of Purandar (1665), signed by the Mughal general Mirza Jaisingh and Shivaji, Shivaji ceded control of a number of forts in the district to the Mughals.
 Shivaji recaptured many of these forts when the truce ended.

 He was succeeded on the Marathi throne by his eldest son, Sambhaji, in 1680.
 Shortly afterwards, the Mughal army under Aurangzeb moved into the Deccan Plateau and remained there for nearly three decades.
-Sambhaji was captured and executed, at Aurangzeb's order, in the village of Tulapur at the confluence of the Bheema and Indrayani Rivers.
-According to other accounts, Sambhaji's remains were fed to dogs.
+Sambhaji was captured and executed, at Aurangzeb's order, in the village of Tulapur at the confluence of the Bhima river and the Indrayani Rivers.

 The period following his 1689 death was one of political ferment in the Deccan Plateau, and the Pune region experienced major fluctuations in administrative authority.
 Shivaji's younger son, Rajaram I, ruled after his brother's death.
 He spent most of his time in Gingee, fighting the Mughal siege.
 Before the Mughals captured Gingee, Rajaram returned to Maharashtra and died in Sinhagad in 1700.
 Ambikabai, one of his widows, committed sati at Rajaram's death.
 The Bhimthadi (or Deccani) horse was developed in the region under Maratha rule by crossing Arabian and Turkic breeds with local ponies.